-The symptoms of hyperthyroidism include weigh loss, fatigue, excessive sweating, intolerance to heat, frequent bowel movements, tremor, elevated heart rate, and difficulty concentrating.
+The symptoms of an overactive thyroid include weigh loss, fatigue, excessive sweating, intolerance to heat, frequent bowel movements, tremor, elevated heart rate, and difficulty concentrating.

-Treatments for hyperthyroidism depend on the cause.
+Treatments for an overactive thyroid gland depend on the cause.
 When hyperthyroidism is caused by nodules in the thyroid that are producing too much thyroid hormone, removal of the nodules is required.
 Hyperthyroidism can also be caused by different kinds of thyroid cancers, so it is important to perform a thyroid ultrasound and, possibly, biopsy to detect nodules that may be cancerous.
 Diet and supplementation are potent tools to reduce or eliminate thyroid symptomatology as are specific herbal blends and pharmaceuticals.

-It is important to remember that symptoms of hyperthyroidism can result from a different system imbalance such as adrenal or pituitary malfunction.
+It is important to remember that symptoms of overactive thyroid can result from a different system imbalance such as adrenal or pituitary malfunction.
 It is crucial with any thyroid symptoms to perform a thorough systems exam and not assume the thyroid alone is the cause.